Pleb5/Pleb5.github.io/pages/quest-7-nokyc-bitcoin.md

 1. 💡 Learn about Lightning wallets from this [comparison article](https://darthcoin.substack.com/p/lightning-wallets-comparison)
 2. You can watch [this tutorial video](https://youtu.be/XW_wzRz_BDI) about Robosats from BTC Sessions
 3. Probably your best choice would be to use something that [Robosats lists](https://learn.robosats.com/docs/wallets/) as fully compatible AND is desktop compatible as well.
-[Alby](https://getalby.com/) is my go-to wallet in this case.
+If you go custodial, [Alby](https://getalby.com/) is a decent choice in my case.
 It goes very well with using nostr on desktop too
     1. On mobile the choice is not so obvious because of all sorts of potential compatibility issues
 4. Install the `Alby extension` on a compatible browser according to instructions if you haven't already
 5. Create an account with a private email address(no gmail)